$0.00

 By the 19th century, bandanas became a popular male Native American hairstyle.
 Many tribesmen started wearing bandanas around chongos and loose, shoulder-length hair.

-Some men, particularly those from the Southwest, rolled their hair into locks.
+Many tribesmen from the Southwest rolled their hair into locks.
 These are now sometimes known as Native American dreadlocks (or Native American dreads).

-While some of the male Native American hairstyles were also worn by women, women had distinct styles of their own.
+Most of the above styles are male Native American hairstyles.
+However, women had distinct styles of their own.

 Women’s Native American Hairstyles